About IB DP

 PRIGO Video Guide – Information sources from the perspective of teachers

-The deadline for applications is set for May 31, 2021.
+The deadline for applications for the 1st round of the admission procedure was May 31, 2021.

 Online application can be filled out here (available in the Czech language only).